Death of Wolfgang Amadeus Mozart: Discredited theories

+Various conspiracy theories blame the Masons, Jews, or both for Mozart's death.
+One such theory was the work of Mathilde Ludendorff, wife of the German general Erich Ludendorff, both of whom were antisemites.
+Stafford describes such accounts as outlandish.

 Funeral

 The funeral arrangements were made by Mozart's friend and patron Baron Gottfried van Swieten.
 Describing his funeral, the Grove Dictionary of Music and Musicians states, "Mozart was buried in a common grave, in accordance with contemporary Viennese custom, at the St. Marx Cemetery outside the city on 7 December."
 Otto Jahn wrote in 1856 that Salieri, Süssmayr, van Swieten and two other musicians were present.

 The common belief that Mozart was buried in a pauper's grave is without foundation.
 The "common grave" referred to above is a term for a grave belonging to a citizen not of the aristocracy.
 It was an individual grave, not a communal grave; but after ten years the city had the right to dig it up and use it for a later burial.
 The graves of the aristocracy were spared such treatment.

+Another reason why Mozart was buried in this manner besides Viennese custom was Mozart's disdain for complex burials and rites he viewed as "superstitious".

 A description of Mozart's funeral, attributed to Joseph Deiner, appeared in the Vienna Morgen-Post of 28 January 1856:

 As Slonimsky notes, the tale was widely adopted and incorporated into Mozart biographies, but Deiner's description of the weather is contrary to records kept of the previous day.
 The diarist Karl Zinzendorf recorded on 6 December that there had been "mild weather and frequent mist".
 The Vienna Observatory kept weather records and recorded for 6 December a temperature ranging from 37.9 to 38.8 degrees Fahrenheit (2.8 °C–3.8 °C), with "a weak east wind at all ... times of the day".